-- Invisible Dust is a finalist in the 2013 Sustain’ magazine awards in the Communications category.
+- Invisible Dust was a finalist in the 2013 Sustain’ magazine awards in the Communications category.
 The sustain’ Magazine Awards celebrate standout achievements and successes in the field of Sustainability and other nominations include Land Securities and J. Sainsbury.

 - In March 2012 Invisible Dust won the Lord Mayor of London’s UK Sustainable City Award presented for ‘outstanding contributions to enhancing air quality’ for its work in 2011.